 Originally named South Hall and given its current name in 1986, Gerig is a four-story hall for about 100 students and now adjoins with Breuninger Hall.
 The first floor features a lounge, kitchen, and homey lobby area.
 The women are housed on the second and third floors, and the men live on the fourth floor.
 Gerig’s small, close-knit community is enhanced by the hall’s open suite layout, with five living areas on each floor that are surrounded by three or four rooms each.

 The unique design of the hall results in two large, winding, central stairwells.
 The students have found this to be a great location for all hall worship—the stairwell blends and magnifies students’ voices in a special acoustic experience.
 Because of Gerig’s family-style atmosphere, family-dinner type events are common, along with Ultimate Frisbee games.

 Swallow Robin Hall was built in 1916 under the famous African-American architect Samuel Plato, who has buildings that appear in the National Register of Historic Places.
-Though it has received significant renovations since its opening, Swallow Robin is the oldest remaining hall on campus and Taylor’s third oldest building.
-It is co-ed and houses just 75 students, making it the smallest hall on campus and strengthening its family-feel.
+Though it has received significant renovations since its opening, Swallow Robin is the oldest remaining hall on campus.
+It is co-ed and houses just 70 students, making it the smallest hall on campus and strengthening its family-feel.

 The spacious, air-conditioned apartments each feature two bedrooms, a family room, a full kitchen, and a private toilet room and shower room.
 Conveniently located on the edge of campus, each hall is designed to blend the community feel of the residence hall experience with the convenience of apartment living.